Is an Unclear Corporate Strategy Holding You Back?

 Why Strategic Clarity Is So Difficult

-Employees continuously report that they find their company’s strategy half as clear as their executive team.
+After corporate strategy retreats, employees continuously report that they find their company’s strategy half as clear as their executive team.
 It’s astounding how many leaders continue to deploy critical and limited resources without everyone being on the same page.
 Strategy implementation — especially in complex and rapidly changing environments — takes commitment, clarity, and effort.

 For a strategy to be successfully cascaded across a company, each and every employee must truly understand their role, their contribution, and the interdependent roles of those around them in achieving the critical few things that matter most.